 Is the policy currently in effect?

-Not yet.
-The policy was approved the UF Faculty Senate on Jan.
-20, 2022, and implementation is currently underway.
-We will make updates available on this website and other channels such as the Faculty Newsletter.
+Yes.
+The policy went into effect on April 1, 2022, after being unanimously approved by the UF Faculty Senate on January 20, 2022.
+We will continue to make information available on this website and other channels such as the Faculty Newsletter.

 No, absolutely not.
 In fact, the policy is likely to be more useful to authors who typically publish in subscription journals by giving you greater freedom to share with audiences who lack access to those publications and would otherwise be unable to read your scholarship.

 Will my publisher refuse to publish my article if they know about this policy?

 These policies, sometimes known as open access policies, have been implemented for nearly 15 years and are now familiar to and accepted by most publishers.
 If a publisher explicitly requires that you receive a waiver of the nonexclusive license to UF, you may do so via a very simple form, no questions asked.
 While a small number of publishers may request waivers, there is no evidence that publishers will reject articles because of the policy.

 How do I let my publisher know my articles are subject to this policy?